cs4241-21a/cs4241-21a.github.io/using_react.md

 The first is an item to represent a single Todo, while the second is our higher-level application.
 Note that we pass data from our app component to each todo via the `props` object, which lets us pass data through HTML attributes.
 So, in our example above, each `Todo` is created with a `name` attribute, and that attribute is subsequently available in the `props` object of the associated `Todo`.
 You can see we also assign/access the `.completed` and `.onclick` property of each `Todo` in the same way.

+We also have introduced the `.state` property.
+In React, this is immutable, meaning you can't change values found inside of `.state`, you can only reset the state in its entirety.
+We to this using the `.setState` method of the `React.Component` superclass, and these changes in state are what effectivey trigger reactive changes in our UI.

 OK, last but not least we add functions or updaing our exising todos and adding new todos.

 ```js